joshb738/Kickstarter-Analysis/README.md

 </p>

 ### Challenges and Difficulties Encountered
-I was fortunate enough not to encounter many difficulties or challenges  for this analysis.
-How ever I performed
+I was fortunate enough not to encounter many difficulties or challenges  for this analysis, however additional research was needed for image resizing and .

 ## Results